"Jay Porter paid his taxi driver and ducked under a string of red-and-white incident tape to approach the sprawl of police cars..."

 “Can a woman be so cruel?”

-The stretcher bearers shoved the body into the back of an ambulance, sounded a siren and drove away.
+The stretcher-bearers shoved the body into the back of an ambulance, sounded a siren and drove away.

-Jay was surprised by them.
+Jay was surprised by it.
 Electronic car locks were only beginning to appear in the States, and Poland, recently liberated from decades of stifling communism, had a long ways to catch up.
 “Nice wheels,” he said.

-Basia glanced at her tires.
+Director Husarska glanced at her tires.